superyue72/LS-JSP/README.md

 ### 3.1 Comparison Experiments

-- `Results on Google Benchmark`:
+- `Results on Google Benchmark.xlsx`:

-  Give the cost found by five algorithms (i.e., LS-JSP, GA, PSO, MVO, EMVO) and the improvement LS-JSP algorithm achieves on the baseline algorithms on Google Benchmark (120 instances)
+  Gives the cost found by five algorithms (i.e., LS-JSP, GA, PSO, MVO, EMVO) and the improvement LS-JSP algorithm achieves on the baseline algorithms on Google Benchmark (120 instances)
-- `Results on synthetic Benchmark`:
+- `Results on synthetic Benchmark.xlsx`:

-  Give the cost found by five algorithms (i.e., LS-JSP, GA, PSO, MVO, EMVO) and the improvement LS-JSP algorithm achieves on the baseline algorithms on synthetic Benchmark (90 instances)
+  Gives the cost found by five algorithms (i.e., LS-JSP, GA, PSO, MVO, EMVO) and the improvement LS-JSP algorithm achieves on the baseline algorithms on synthetic Benchmark (90 instances)

 ### 3.2 Ablation Analysis
+To evaluate the effectiveness of the core algorithmic techniques underlying LS-JSP, Four variations algorithms named LS-JSP1, LS-JSP2, LS-JSP3 and LS-JSP4 are modified, which are the proposed LS-JSP without scoring function strategy, further optimisation search, BLS strategy, and tabu strategy, respectively.
+We compare the performance of the LS-JSP and its variants.
+We choose the instances with two job size, namely n = 500 and n = 3000, from the synthetic and Google benchmarks.

 | Name | Description |
 |----------- |----------- |